jdtsmith/eglot-booster/README.md

 ## Testing

 Maybe you don't even need this.
 You can `M-x eglot-booster` to disable the boost at any time.
 Then `M-x eglot-shutdown-all`, restart eglot (`M-x eglot` is usually enough) in a large/heavy-weight file, and compare performance before and after.

+## I/O Only

+`emacs-lsp-booster` offers the option `--disable-bytecode`.
+Setting `eglot-booster-io-only=t` will use this option, processing JSON as normal.
+This way you still get the benefit of I/O buffering, but can use Emacs' native JSON parser (which was substantially sped-up in v30).